Port au Prince, Haiti

 HotFutbol recognized years ago that many charitable efforts lose momentum and effectiveness over time because they incubate dependent behavior among recipients and lead to fatigue among donors.
 Many charitable efforts in Haiti are no exception.
 But HotFutbol has adapted an entrepreneurial and sustainable model to support the needs of the community that surrounds the Park.

 Now, HotFutbol is building on its success by partnering with Building Bridges to enlarge and refurbish the Park Izmery’s multi-sport facilities.
-In January, a coalition of local Haitian workers, HotFutbol employees, and BBW volunteers will come together at the park to rebuild a bigger, “state of the art” playing surface with space for basketball, volleyball, tennis, badminton, and the Haitian game futsal.
+In January of 2017, a coalition of local Haitian workers, HotFutbol employees, and BBW volunteers got together at the park to rebuild a bigger, “state of the art” playing surface with space for basketball, volleyball, tennis, badminton, and the Haitian game futsal.

-Building Bridges will take the lead to form the group and develop funding for the project, with HotFutbol organizing the local workforce and construction resources.
-The result will be a modern facility to support organized usage, including rentals to recreational, league, and tournament play that can provide new income streams for the program.
+Building Bridges took the lead to form the group and develop funding for the project, with HotFutbol organizing the local workforce and construction resources.
+As a result, HotFutbol now has a modern facility to support organized usage, including rentals to recreational, league, and tournament play that provides new income streams for the program.
 Over time, additional components of the Park will be improved in the same manner, advancing HotFutbol’s model of sustainable programming in an inner city community.